Constant Contact vs Mailchimp:

 🟨 Mailchimp: More Powerful, Slightly Steeper Learning Curve

-Mailchimp offers a wider range of features, which can make the interface feel a bit overwhelming at first, especially for new users.
+Mailchimp offers a wider range of features.
+This variety can make the interface feel a bit overwhelming at first.
+This is especially true for new users.
 However, it provides helpful onboarding checklists and an extensive knowledge base to ease the learning process.

 Key ease-of-use highlights: